-The timing and frequency of our impairment test is based on an ongoing assessment of triggering events that could reduce the fair value of our longlived assets below their carrying value.
-We monitor our intangible and long-lived asset balances and conduct formal tests on at least an annual basis or earlier when impairment indicators are present.
+The timing and frequency of our impairment test is based on an ongoing assessment of triggering events that could reduce the fair value of our long-lived assets below their carrying value.
+We monitor our intangible and Form 10-K Page 39 of 85 long-lived asset balances and conduct formal tests on at least an annual basis or earlier when impairment indicators are present.
 We believe that the assumptions and estimates we used to value intangible and long-lived assets were appropriate based on the information available to management.
 The majority of our long-lived assets are being amortized or depreciated over relatively short periods, typically two to five years.
 This reduces the risk of large impairment charges in any given period.
 However, most of these assets are associated with technology that may change rapidly and such changes could have an immediate impact on our impairment analysis.